SiavashShams/Helmet-Rule-Violation-Detection-YOLO/README.md

 - 7, P2NoHelmet: bounding box of the passenger 2 of the motorcycle, if he/she is not wearing a helmet
 - 8, P0Helmet: bounding box of the child sitting in front of the Driver of the motorcycle, if he/she is wearing a helmet
 - 9, P0NoHelmet: bounding box of the child sitting in front of the Driver of the motorcycle, if he/she is wearing not a helmet

+Note: There is a .png image in the data folder that provides a visualization of the classes for better understanding.

  <span style="color:red">***IMPORTANT:***</span> For the purpose of this assignment, we will want to merge the labels into fewer classes (this needs to be done as part of the data processing step, see instructions below) in order to make the training and evaluation a little bit easier: